miage-lille/dnd-kata/README.md

 ❌ let companions = [catti; regis; bruenor; wulfgar;  drizzt]
 ```

-**Error: This expression has type Halfing.t but an expression was expected of type
+**Error: This expression has type Halfling.t but an expression was expected of type
 Human.t**

-Remember the type of `list` has type `type 'a t = 'a list` , inference engine set`'a = Human.t` because it's the type of he first element of our list `catti`, but `regis` type is `Halfing.t`.
+Remember the type of `list` has type `type 'a t = 'a list` , inference engine set`'a = Human.t` because it's the type of he first element of our list `catti`, but `regis` type is `Halfling.t`.

 How could we help the compiler ?
 Type parameters must be concrete types.